JalmarazMartn/customDiagnostics/README.md

 ### 0.0.24

 New property in diagnostics skipFromSearchIfMatch.
 You can fill a regex in this property, to set an exclusion from the diagnostic.
 This way you can avoid complex negative clauses to set these exclusions.

+### 0.0.25

+Error in diagnostics in all workspace: errors quit the output panel when you close the document.